 Lowering the Epidural

 The Epidural is similar to your IV medication as it slowly drips into your back.
-If you are so numb you can’t feel a thing, often we will lower the epidural medication to help you push more effectively.
+If you are so numb you can’t feel a thing, often we will lower the pain medication to help you push more effectively.

 Yes, you will likely feel some pressure and some pain, but it will also allow your body some feedback to push more effectively.